-The 2020 Pension Research Council/Boettner Symposium on Managing Longevity Risk: New Public/Private Perspectives discusses what rising longevity means for our future, how people perceive longevity risk, and the economics and psychology of working longer.
-Case studies focus on partnerships between public and private sector firms in the aging economy, including new products for plan sponsors, benefits specialists, actuaries, academics, regulators, and plan participants.
-Our May 7-8, 2020 Wharton conference is by invitation only.
+The 2020 Pension Research Council/Boettner Online Symposium on Managing Longevity Risk: New Roles for Public/Private Engagement discusses what rising longevity means for our future, how people perceive longevity risk, and the economics and psychology of working longer.
+Our May 7, 2020 Wharton online conference is by invitation only.

 4th Annual INPARR Conference:

 The International Network for Pensions, Aging, and Retirement Research (INPARR) hosted its fourth annual conference at the OECD Headquarters, Paris on 5 June 2019.
 The theme for this event was Developments in Pensions.
 INPARR is a collaboration between CEPAR, the Pension Research Council at the Wharton School of the University of Pennsylvania (USA) and Netspar at Tilburg University (The Netherlands).
 INPARR has as its mission the promotion and advancement of high-quality social science research on pensions, ageing, and retirement.
 The conference was by invitation only.

 The 2019 PRC Symposium on Remaking Retirement?
 Debt in an Aging Economy explored changing patterns of debt as the world ages and what these patterns will imply for retirement security.
 Implications for plan sponsors, benefits specialists, actuaries, academics, regulators, and plan participants were drawn out in terms of saving, investment, consumption, and housing expenditures.
 The conference was by invitation only.

 Date: May 3 and 4, 2018